-Section 5.1 Can we change your monthly plan premium during the year?
+Section 5.2 Can we change your monthly plan premium during the year?

 No. We are not allowed to change the amount we charge for the plan's monthly plan premium during the year.
-If the monthly plan premium changes for next year we will tell you in November, and the change will take effect on January 1.
+If the monthly plan premium changes for next year, we will tell you prior to the date your plan renews and the change will take effect on the date your plan renews.

 However, in some cases the part of the premium that you have to pay can change during the year.
-This happens if you become eligible for the "Extra Help" program or if you lose your eligibility for the "Extra Help" program during the year.
+This happens if you become eligible for the "Extra Help" program or if you lose your eligibility for the "Extra

+Help" program during the year.
 If a member qualifies for "Extra Help" with their prescription drug costs, the "Extra Help" program will pay part of the member's monthly plan premium.
-If Medicare pays only a portion of this premium, we will bill you for the amount Medicare doesn't cover, if applicable.
-A member who loses his/her eligibility during the year will need to start paying his/her full monthly premium, if applicable.
+A member who loses their eligibility during the year will need to start paying their full monthly premium.
 You can find out more about the "Extra Help" program in Chapter 2, Section 7.